The Top 10 Indoor Cycling Platforms and Apps to Get You Through the Winter

 Vingo is like the low-fi version of Zwift.
 It relies on animated avatars and courses to guide you through your cycling journey.

-However, the app is free to download and use and it offers nearly the same interface as Zwift: power, heart rate, nearby riders, and a small map to see how you’re progressing through your chosen route.
+However, the app is currently free to use and it offers nearly the same interface as Zwift: power, heart rate, nearby riders, and a small map to see how you’re progressing through your chosen route.
 Vingo does gamify their platform a bit, again—similar to Zwift, allowing you to unlock new routes and worlds after a certain number of completed rides.

 This app could be a solid option for riders who are extra frugal, but it seems to lack some of the crispness and finesse of Zwift.